markyangit/markyangit/README.md

-# Olá, bem-vindo(a) ao meu perfil no Github.
+# Hello, welcome to my Github profile.

-Meu nome é Gabriel, sou do Ceará, tenho 21 anos.
+My name is Gabriel, i'm from Ceara, Brazil, and i'm 21 years old.
 ######
-Aqui é onde eu insiro alguns projetos da minha caminhada como desenvolvedor web.
-Atualmente sou aluno da [Trybe](https://www.betrybe.com/), no curso de Desenvolvimento Web Full Stack
+This is where I introduce some projects from my journey as a web developer.
+I am currently a student at [Trybe](https://www.betrybe.com/), in the Full Stack Web Development course.
-# Sobre o curso na Trybe:
+# About Trybe's course:
-- No primeiro módulo aprendemos os fundamentos do desenvolvimento, os pilares da web como HTML, CSS e JavaScript puro.
+- In the first module we learned the fundamentals of development, the pillars of the web like HTML, CSS and pure JavaScript.
-- Em Front-end focamos em aprender a biblioteca React, construindo interfaces robustas desde as primeiras versões do React com componentes de classe, métodos de ciclo de vida, até o React-Redux, Context API com Hooks.
+- In Front-end we focus on learning the React library, building robust user interfaces from the first versions of React with class components, lifecycle methods, to React-Redux, Context API with Hooks.
-- Agora estou no módulo de Back-end, iniciando com Bancos de Dados Relacionais, utilizando o MySQL e partindo para bancos NoSQL, com Node.js usando o MongoDB e o Express, para formar uma Stack MERN.
+- Now I'm in the Back-end module, starting with Relational Databases, using MySQL and moving on to NoSQL databases, with Node.js using MongoDB and Express, to form a MERN Stack.

-# Meus status no GitHub:
+# GitHub Stats:
 <div display="flex">
   <img height="160em" src="https://github-readme-stats.vercel.app/api?username=markyangit&show_icons=true&theme=react"/>
   <img height="160em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=markyangit&layout=compact&langs_count=5&theme=react"/>
 </div>

-# Tecnologias com as quais trabalho diariamente:
+# Technologies I work with on a daily basis:
 ![Ubuntu](https://img.shields.io/badge/Ubuntu-E95420?style=for-the-badge&logo=ubuntu&logoColor=white)
 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)